-The ilioinguinal and ilio-hypogastric (IIIH) block is a valuable part of analgesic multimodal strategies for postoperative pain, including in caesarean deliveries (8).
-Ultrasound-guided IIIH post-operative blocks have shown analgesic benefits, reducing opioid use, pain, and nausea after caesarean deliveries (9, 10)
+Somatic pain at the incision site is carried by the ilioinguinal and ilio-hypogastric blocks have shown post-operative analgesic benefits, reducing opioid use, pain, and nausea after caesarean deliveries ${(9, \, 10)}$

 Opioid analgesic drugs, while predictable in their pain relief properties, often come with side effects like dizziness, respiratory depression, and nausea.
 They require frequent IV or IM injections, and often fail to provide sufficient analgesia (11).